-All open source software goes through a life cycle, from conception of the idea to the project’s eventual end of life.
-Sometimes, that end of life ends in abandonment.
-This can happen for a variety of reasons, but it often happens because the developer that originally worked on the project in their “free time” then has life happen—and no one was willing to step in and carry the torch.
-This is a common situation we see with many of our support clients.
+All open-source software goes through a life cycle, from conception of the idea to the project’s eventual end of life.
+Sometimes, that life cycle ends in abandonment.
+This can happen for a variety of reasons, but it often happens because the developer that originally worked on the project in their “free time” then has life happen — and no one was willing to step in and carry the torch.
+This is a common situation we see with many of our support clients

 The Four Kitchens Support team is responsible for rescuing several high-profile Drupal 7 projects that have been unlucky enough to have been a part of this project.
 These include:

 - Feeds JSONPath Parser (installed on 4,303 sites)

 Each of these projects included a security issue that must be identified (or attempted to be identified) and then granted access to the team member willing to become a long-term maintainer of the module.
 Additionally, the team member wishing to be maintainer must have had the ability to opt into security advisory coverage on one or more projects in the past.
 These requirements prevent the same abandonment scenario from happening immediately after a fix.
 It is valid, however, to take on a project and immediately ask for co-maintainers